-Based on classroom action research conducted in a diverse suburban school district, Faughey shares a framework that encourages teachers to approach their work with a and how it's all playing out in a post-COVID world.
+Based on classroom action research conducted in a diverse suburban school district, Faughey shares a framework that encourages teachers to approach their work with a

+Restorative Communities: From Conflict to Conversation, by Kerra Bolton and how it's all playing out in a post-COVID world.
 Best of all, she provides case studies of how restorative communities large and small are taking back our society in a positive, productive and hopeful movement toward a more just and equitable life.